Namibia travel destination

 5-10 GB

-eSIM tip: Mobile coverage is excellent in urban areas but sparse in the deep desert.
-We recommend purchasing a Hello eSIM before departure for seamless activation.
+eSIM tip: Mobile coverage is excellent in urban centers but sparse in remote desert areas.
+We recommend purchasing a Hello eSIM before departure to ensure you have data ready upon arrival.

 Quick Reference